Races with Changing Faces - Other Races

 The look of M'Ress apparently inspired the makeup of two members of the Federation Council in "Star Trek: The Voyage Home" but it is unknown whether they were called Caitians at least behind the scenes.
 The Art of Star Trek, for instance, simply refers to them as "dignitaries".
 The look of the one dignitary with reddish brown fur/hair largely matches that of M'Ress.
 He too has the ears on the side of his head, unlike an actual cat.
 Unlike M'Ress, this apparently male individual sports a beard, which is somewhat reminiscent of the ruff of a lynx.
 The other possible Caitian in the movie has black fur and seems to look a bit less cat-like.
 But his facial features may just look different and more human-like because he lacks the "lynx beard".
 Both have light green or yellow eyes.
 The two do not sit next to each other in the conference room as many other pairs of the same race, but since they both wear Starfleet uniforms, it seems possible they represent Starfleet, rather than their (presumably common) home planet.
 Overall, it is a logical assumption that if M'Ress is Caitian, these are two more members of her race.

-Finally, we have the two slightly feline girls in Kirk's bed in "Star Trek Into Darkness".
-They were referred to as Caitians by Damon Lindelof.
+The two slightly feline girls in Kirk's bed in "Star Trek Into Darkness" were referred to as Caitians by Damon Lindelof.
 In an interview with startrek.com, he confirmed that they are supposed to be the same species as M'Ress.
 The two (played by real-life twins Katie and Kellie Cockrell), however, look totally different than M'Ress.
 They have no cat ears, no cat nose, no furry body, and their eyes may not be yellow.
 The only visible distinguishing marks from other humanoids are the spikes on their cheeks and necks, and the tail.
 The latter is also the only feature they have in common with M'Ress or with cats.
 The evidence is undeniable that they can't be the same species as the TAS character.
 So unless we subscribe to the idea of the Abramsverse being a total reboot or a total visual reboot (in which case the whole discussion of this issue, among many others, would be utterly pointless), what Lindelof says can't be true.
 The bottom line is, we have three characters, M'Ress and the two Federation Council members, who could easily be the same race and who might all be Caitians.
 The two girls in Kirk's bed are neither.

 Dr. T'Ana from Lower Decks is the first confirmed Caitian.
 In a very strict definition, that doesn't necessarily make her the same species as M'Ress from TAS, unless there are according cues on screen.
 In any case, the look of T'Ana is different.
 Unlike the TAS version, the Lower Decks Caitian looks more like an actual cat, or more precisely like a cartoon version of a cat, similar to Tom from Tom and Jerry.
 This dissimilarity can be only partially attributed to the different animation styles of the two series.
 Overall, T'Ana has a bit more in common with the Kzinti from TAS.
-More Caitians can be seen on Qualor II in LOW: "We'll Always Have Tom Paris".
+More Caitians of that style can be seen on Qualor II in LOW: "We'll Always Have Tom Paris".

 Side note There are other feline races in Star Trek besides the Caitians or the candidates that could be Caitians.
 The Kzinti from TAS: "The Slaver Weapon" are sometimes said to be related to the Caitians, for which any canon evidence is missing.
 In Lower Decks, there is a Kzinti officer aboard the Cerritos, who looks much like the Kzinti in TAS and unlike T'Ana, thereby maintaining the visual distinction.